-Roast shoulder of lamb gives you the most tender, sweet, delicious meat that just falls off the bone – it’s definitely my favourite cut of lamb for roasting.
+Jamie Oliver's Roast shoulder of lamb gives you the most tender, sweet, delicious meat that just falls off the bone.
+Says Jamie: 'It’s definitely my favourite cut of lamb for roasting.'

 If you’re not going to use all the leftover lamb within 2 or 3 days, simply portion it up and freeze for making meals in future weeks.
 Defrost in the fridge for 24 hours before cooking.

 Trending This Week